 MIDAS Knowledge Base

-Why does the Server Readiness Tool tell me Perl modules are missing when I've already installed them?Our handy Server Readiness Tool can be downloaded and used prior to purchasing a self-hosted edition of our web based room booking and resource scheduling software to quickly assess whether or not your server is ready to run our software.
+The Server Readiness Tool reports Perl modules are missing yet I've installed themOur handy Server Readiness Tool can be downloaded and used prior to purchasing a self-hosted edition of our web based room booking and resource scheduling software to quickly assess whether your server is ready to run our software.

 As part of the checks the Server Readiness Tool performs, it will verify the existence of the Perl modules which MIDAS requires in order to function correctly.
 If any of these required modules are not found, the tool will inform you and provide guidance on how to install missing Perl modules.

 Once you've installed any missing Perl modules, you can then run the Server Readiness Tool again, and all being well all tests will pass and your server will be ready to install and run MIDAS!

 If however when you re-run the Server Readiness Tool after installing missing modules, you're informed that necessary modules are still missing, then it's likely that the modules you've just installed have not been installed to a correct location on your server.

 For example, some servers have multiple instances of Perl installed at different locations, for different users or indeed different purposes (i.e. WHM/cPanel use a dedicated and isolated instance of Perl).
 If you've installed Perl modules to one of these instances of Perl, they may not be available to the specific Perl instance that you're running the Server Readiness Tool under, and therefore the Server Readiness Tool will report that they are not installed.